-Domain validator for path-like options.
+Domain validator for a path-like object.

-This will admit any object and convert it to a string.
-It will then expand any environment variables and leading usernames (e.g., "~myuser" or " \sim /") appearing in either the value or the base path before concatenating the base path and value, expanding the path to an absolute path, and normalizing the path.
+This will admit a path-like object and get the object's file system representation through os.fsdecode.
+It will then expand any environment variables and leading usernames (e.g., "~myuser" or "~/") appearing in either the value or the base path before concatenating the base path and value, expanding the path to an absolute path, and normalizing the path.